The Complete 2021 Holiday Shipping Checklist

 This is a guest post by Steve Longo, a Content Writer at Easyship.
-Easyship is the all-in-one shipping platform for global eCommerce.
+Easyship is the all-in-one shipping platform for global e-commerce.

-Plan and Budget in Advance For Holiday Shipping Dates
+Plan and Budget in Advance

 Staff Up For Holiday Shipping

-Prepare and Organize Your Inventory For Holiday Order Fulfillment
+Prepare and Organize For Order Fulfillment

 Have a Strong Communications Plan in Place

-Sending out order and shipment confirmation emails is also a great idea, offering a peace of mind for customers and keeping all parties involved accountable if any delays or other complications arise.
+Sending out order and shipment confirmation emails is also a great idea, offering peace of mind for customers and keeping all parties involved accountable if any delays or other complications arise.
 Likewise, if you have a free shipping promotion for one day only during the holidays, be sure that it’s communicated clearly to customers via email, social media, and blog posts.